 Fences play an important role on a ranch or farm.
 Far from being just decorative, they are essential for containing your animals and keeping other animals out.
-They also define property lines and discourage thieves and vandals from entering the property.
+Fences also define property lines and discourage thieves and vandals from entering the property.
 There are many types of fences that you can use on your farm or ranch, and each has different uses and benefits.
 It’s important to pick the right fence or fences that suit your needs.
-Here are the most common fence types and their uses:
+Here are the most common farm fence types and their uses:

 Chain Link Fences